-In this guide, we review the Best Mutual Fund Apps UK for 2021.
+In this guide, we review the best Mutual Fund Apps UK for 2022.
 We also walk you through the step-by-step process of investing in a mutual fund via a regulated app.

-Don’t have time to read our full guide from start to finish and want to invest in a mutual fund right now?
-If so, below you will find which top-rated providers made our list of the best mutual fund apps UK!
+Don’t have time to read our full guide from start to finish?
+If so, below you will find the popular mutual funds apps UK for 2022!

 When searching for the best mutual fund apps in the UK – there are a number of important metrics that you need to cross-check before proceeding.